eosauthority/wax-delphioracle-exchanges/README.md

 # WAX Delphi Oracle Script with multiple exchange support

 ## Features
-- Suppots multiple exchanges that have WAX listing
+- Supports a variety of exchanges where WAX is listed
-- Fallback to next exchange configured (if unavailable)
+- Automatically switches to the next configured exchange in case of unavailability
-- Fallback to next API endpoint if API is unavailable (increases reliability of the oracle service)
+- In case of API unavailability, it falls back to the next API endpoint to enhance the reliability of the oracle service

 ## Supported exchanges & pairs